NVBots/resin-mjpgstreamer/README.md

 First, create a resin.io application and write the image to an SD card.

+In the resin.io dashboard, set two environment variables: USERNAME and PASSWORD

 Then, run the following commands:

 - `git clone https://github.com/NVBots/resin-mjpgstreamer.git`